alchira/vscode/EULA.md

 ## 6. Acceptance

-By using the XCSS VSCode Extension, you acknowledge that you have read, understood, and agreed to the terms of this Agreement including the special provisions pertaining to the embedded ./package folder.
+By using the Xtatix VSCode Extension, you acknowledge that you have read, understood, and agreed to the terms of this Agreement including the special provisions pertaining to the embedded ./package folder.